hayesgm/mountain_goat/README.md

      /config/mountain-goat.yml (for storing a password to access mountain-goat) /db/migrate/xxx_create_mountain_goat_tables.rb (necessary databae migrations to store mg data)

+Modify /config/mountain-goat.yml to setup a password for each environment of your product

+     development:
+       password: my-mountain-goat-password

 Run your new migration

     db:migrate